ghastcmd/dip/project-duplicate/README.md

 There is a requirements.txt script that gets all the required libraries.

+If the pytorch installation from the `requirements.txt` do not work, visit their [website](https://pytorch.org/get-started/locally/) for a better installation guide.

 # Training

 These are the links for the datasets training datasets and evals: